 In reality, every leasing company has its own rules and regulations as well as the threshold for leasing or not leasing a vehicle.
 However, if your FICO score is about 680, then you will get a fair deal in most cases.
 If your score is about 620, then you are almost at the bottom of the threshold; this means that you will get a lease yet under not that favorable terms (higher monthly payments, for instance).

 In case your score is lower than 600, you will be considered a subprime leaser, and it will be significantly hard to get a deal.
 However, even with such a low credit score, you still stand a chance.
-You might need to get a more substantial down payment upfront, agree to the higher monthly payments and even be required to cover additional fee, yet in most cases, such a leasing agreement still becomes a better deal than a subprime loan for buying a car.
+You might need to get a more substantial down payment upfront, agree to the higher monthly payments and even be required to cover additional fee, yet in most cases, such a leasing agreement still becomes a better deal than a subprime loan for buying a new car.

 Please vote for the article: Others Cities: « Do you need to consider lower payments for a car lease? | How can bad credit affect purchasing or leasing a car? »